 4. Sunny Jim Cave took two years to tunnel through.

 In 1902, a German professor named Gustav Shulz became fascinated with the caves he spotted along La Jolla’s coast.
 He hatched a plan to construct a tunnel through one of them to enable visitors a one-of-a-kind view – and charge them for it, of course, via the newly opened Cave Store.

-For the next year and a half, Schulz used a pick and a shovel to slowly tunnel upwards through the roof of the largest cave, finally emerging above the cliffs.
+For the next year and a half, Schulz used a pick and a shovel to slowly tunnel upwards through the roof of the largest cave (Sunny Jim), finally emerging above the cliffs.
 It wasn’t until a few months later that he built the 145 wooden steps we see today and began charging admission (meaning that early descents were quite harrowing!).

 5. Arch Cave is the second largest of the seven.